 4. Everyone is Already on Board

 Everyone appearing on the reality show must sign a release to be filmed.
-So, no one is really surprised when Nev and team show up for the showdown.
+So, no one is really surprised when Nev and his team show up for the showdown.
 The person answering the door is even already miked up for broadcast.
-Did you ever notice that the dog is always put away so that Nev and crew don’t get chased off the property?
+Did you ever notice that the dog is always put away so that Nev and his crew don’t get chased off the property?
 Also, most of the homes they spontaneously visit seem pretty nice, don’t they?

 3. Suspension of Belief

-When someone e-mails Nev that they have been in an online relationship for years, with someone they never met, who often lives in the same state, you have to wonder about the gullibility of these people.
-There have even been claims that attention seeking couples make up the drama to get cast on the show.
+When someone emails Nev that they have been in an online relationship for years with someone they never met, who often lives in the same state, you have to wonder about the gullibility of these people.
+There have even been claims that attention-seeking couples make up the drama to get cast on the show.
 Are people really that deceitful in real life?
 Do internet hoaxers really snare that many clueless victims?
-It seems the old fashioned notion of asking someone for their real name and then googling them or doing a background check seems excessive–best to just rely on the folks at MTV for relationship advice.
+It seems the old-fashioned notion of asking someone for their real name and then googling them or doing a background check seems excessive—best to just rely on the folks at MTV for relationship advice.

 2. Upping the Ante

-In early seasons there were a few gender identity mixups, exposed infidelities, and many fake photos but now total unabashed random deceit seems to be the norm.
-The motives for these online relationships seem murky–is anyone looking for love?
-The Catfishers are becoming even more ruthless, the prey more pathetic.
+In early seasons, there were a few gender identity mixups, exposed infidelities, and many fake photos, but now total unabashed random deceit seems to be the norm.
+The motives for these online relationships seem murky—is anyone looking for love?
+The catfishers are becoming even more ruthless, the prey more pathetic.
 Good thing that MTV offers therapy for cast members after the show.

 1. Fruit of the Suspicious Tree

 Those who have gone back and watched the original 2010 “Catfish” movie after the MTV series has been on for several seasons have some valid questions.
 Did Nev, Henry Joost, and Ariel Schuman know that Angela was an unbalanced middle-aged woman all along?
 Did they set up the initial encounter?
 Why in this day and age would a single man in New York strike up an online friendship with an 8-year-old?
-How did Angela’s husband not speak up sooner about her fake characters and her hot relationship with Nev as “Megan”.
+How did Angela’s husband not speak up sooner about her fake characters and her steamy relationship with Nev as “Megan”?
 Why is he so okay with it all?
-The movie and the series are shrouded in mystery but perhaps that is one of the reasons for its ongoing popularity.
+The movie and the series are shrouded in mystery, but perhaps that is one of the reasons for its ongoing popularity.

 Hmmm…I am a little disappointed that you ruined the “surprise” ending as I haven’t actually seen the film yet.
 I only started watching “Catfish” the show a month or so ago and only started to do that because I discovered a family member had created several fake online social media accounts and decided to try and understand what this “catfishing” was all about.